jovian-explorer/exo_k/doc/units.rst

 While all the computations in the library use wavenumbers, some functions and methods can be given wavelengths as arguments.
 Then, `wl` is usually in the name (as in `wl_range`).
+For the moment, whenever wavelengths are involved, microns are used.

 Spectral information can be plotted using both wavenumbers or wavelength.
-Whenever wavelengths are involved, microns are used.

 Units in the forward model
 --------------------------

 For numerical efficiency, the forward model integrated to `exo_k` is written with a specific unit system (to avoid conversions).
-We chose International (SI/MKS) units for cross-sections and pressures (m^2/molecule and Pa), and cm^-1 for wavenumbers.
+We chose International (SI/MKS) units for cross-sections (m^2/molecule), pressures (Pa), and CIA coefficients (m^-5).
+We use cm^-1 for wavenumbers.
 If the model is given radiative data in another unit system, it will complain.

-For this reason, if you want to use the forward model provided, we recommend the use of MKS units that can be enforced throughout the code with a single line:
+For this reason, if you want to use the forward model provided (or simply if you want to use a consistent set of units without too much thinking about it), we recommend the use of MKS units that can be enforced throughout the code with a single line:

 >>> exo_k.Settings().set_mks(True)